stjohnjohnson/smartthings-mqtt-bridge/README.md

     host: mqtt
     # Preface for the topics $PREFACE/$DEVICE_NAME/$PROPERTY
     preface: smartthings

+# Port number to listen on
+port: 8080

 ```

-We'll be adding additional fields as this service progresses (port, username, password, etc).
+We'll be adding additional fields as this service progresses (mqtt port, username, password, etc).

 # Usage